iip-ecosphere/platform/platform/support/support.aas.basyx/README.md

 This package is intended to represent in particular the client side of an AAS (which may imply a local server).
 For a compliant AAS server, i.e., for remote deployment of AAS, please refer to the [Basyx AAS server abstraction](../support.aas.basxy.server/README.md), which complements the client side with server-sided functionality.
 We separated client and server side in particular to manage, reduce and optimizer the dependencies and resource usage on (Edge) client side.

+This component is considered to be the core component of AAS BaSyx plugins with different BaSyx versions.
+For this purpose, some relevant/known functions are abstracted into ``VersionAdjustments`` to be set by the actual implementation.
+By default, this component loads its own factory, but deployed with classifier core, it's just the library with out PluginDescriptor and AasFactoryDescriptor entries in META-INF/services.
+Currently, the "core" package still includes the BaSyxAasFactory implementation.

 May be, future versions need to switch to lazy loading of deployed AAS instances (supported now by submodel elements collection, but no submodel or AAS).

 Please note that in more recent versions of BaSyx, the protocol schema of the AAS registry and the AAS server are assumed to be the same, e.g., http/http or https/https.